• Skip to primary navigation

 Once it attains the needed temperature, it then pressurizes and starts the pressure heating stage which then turns on the timer.

-Some things can result in the pot to be stuck on preheating.
+Some things can result in the pot being stuck on preheating.

 Release Valve Not Set To Seal